 I’m not sure what I was waiting for with the swiss chard but I knew I was ignoring it until a sign occured.
 Whether that sign was a must-try recipe or the first frost biting at it’s leaves, I knew I needed a sign.
 Perhaps it was because the leaves were coming in so beautifully with the colored veins speckled through out them.
 Whatever it was, I knew I didn’t want to waste these greens by burying them at the bottom of a recipe.

 When I heard that the first frost could potentially be hitting this Tuesday, I knew I had run out of time.
 I rummaged through old recipes and was struck by the Rosemary soup I made last fall.
-The Kale has looked so appealing floating at the top of the flavorful broth.
-That is when I knew I wanted to do something similar with the chard.
+The kale managed to steal the show in that recipe and I knew a swiss chard version would do the same.
 Without delay, this soup was born.
 A mix between my favorite minestrone and that rosemary soup from last fall, it’s oh so refreshing.
-Chocked full of vitamin rich vegetables wrapped in a warm broth that feels just perfect on a crisp fall evening.
+Chocked full of vitamin-rich vegetables wrapped in a warm broth that feels just perfect on a crisp fall evening.
 Now, if only I had made that rustic bread to go with this one…

-..And if I could only bring myself to harvest that lemongrass before it’s too late! oh Youtube videos… why you are confusing me so much on this topic?
+..And if I could only bring myself to harvest that lemongrass before it’s too late! oh Youtube videos… you are just confusing me me!

 Chickpea Tomato Minestrone